puku0x/cvdrone/readme.txt

   this program.
 If not, please see http://www.gnu.org/licenses .

 HOW TO INSTALL
-  Please unzip "cvdrone.zip" in any directory.
+  Please unzip "cvdrone-master.zip" in any directory.

 HOW TO UNINSTALL
   Please delete the cvdrone folder.